uwdata/mosaic/docs/api/sql/aggregate-functions.md

 SQL aggregate function expressions.

-## AggregateFunction {#aggregate-function}
+## AggregateNode {#aggregate-node}

-The `AggregateFunction` class represents an aggregate function.
+The `AggregateNode` class represents a SQL AST node for an aggregate function call.
-It includes a non-null `aggregate` property indicating an aggregate expression.
-Users should not need to instantiate `AggregateFunction` instances directly, but instead should use aggregate function methods such as [`count()`](#count), [`sum()`](#sum), _etc_.
+Users should not need to instantiate `AggregateNode` instances directly, but instead should use aggregate function methods such as [`count()`](#count), [`sum()`](#sum), _etc_.

-### basis

-`AggregateFunction.basis`

-The `basis` property indicates an underlying table column that can serve as a selection target for this aggregate operation.

-### label

-`AggregateFunction.label`

-The `label` property provides a descriptive text label.

 ### distinct

-`AggregateFunction.distinct()`
+`AggregateNode.distinct()`

-Returns a new AggregateFunction instance that applies the aggregation over distinct values only.
+Returns a new AggregateNode instance that applies the aggregation over distinct values only.

 ### where

-`AggregateFunction.where(filter)`
+`AggregateNode.where(filter)`

-Returns a new AggregateFunction instance filtered according to a Boolean-valied _filter_ expression.
+Returns a new AggregateNode instance filtered according to a Boolean-valied _filter_ expression.

 ### window

-`AggregateFunction.window()`
+`AggregateNode.window()`

-Returns a windowed version of this aggregate function as a new [WindowFunction](./window-functions#window-function) instance.
+Returns a windowed version of this aggregate function as a new [WindowNode](./window-functions#window-node) instance.

 ### partitionby

-`AggregateFunction.partitionby(...expressions)`
+`AggregateNode.partitionby(...expressions)`

-Provide one or more _expressions_ by which to partition a windowed version of this aggregate function and returns a new [WindowFunction](./window-functions#window-function) instance.
+Provide one or more _expressions_ by which to partition a windowed version of this aggregate function and returns a new [WindowNode](./window-functions#window-node) instance.

 ### orderby

-`AggregateFunction.orderby(...expressions)`
+`AggregateNode.orderby(...expressions)`

-Provide one or more _expressions_ by which to sort a windowed version of this aggregate function and returns a new [WindowFunction](./window-functions#window-function) instance.
+Provide one or more _expressions_ by which to sort a windowed version of this aggregate function and returns a new [WindowNodw](./window-functions#window-node) instance.

 ### rows

-`WindowFunction.rows(expression)`
+`AggregateNode.rows(expression)`

-Provide a window "rows" frame specification as an array or array-valued _expression_ and returns a windowed version of this aggregate function as a new [WindowFunction](./window-functions#window-function) instance.
+Provide a window "rows" frame specification as an array or array-valued _expression_ and returns a windowed version of this aggregate function as a new [WindowNode](./window-functions#window-node) instance.
 A "rows" window frame is insensitive to peer rows (those that are tied according to the [orderby](#orderby) criteria).
 The frame expression should evaluate to a two-element array indicating the number of preceding or following rows.
 A zero value (`0`) indicates the current row.